Apply for a premises licence

 • send a copy of the completed application form and plan to each Responsible Authority.

-Access our application form and guidance.
+Access our application form and guidance (opens in a new window).